resistaiart/forge-service/README.md

 ## Quick Start
 To activate in GPT:

-Follow the structured intake process to specify your workflow goal and prompts, then receive a reproducible Prompt Package optimised for ComfyUI.
+user = fire up the forge

----
+You will then follow the structured intake process to specify your image and video goals.

-You should follow the structured intake process to specify your image and video goals.
-Then, you can obtain a reproducible Prompt Package optimised for ComfyUI.
+Then, you can obtain a reproducible, optimised Prompt Package for ComfyUI, for i2v, i2i, t2i, and t2v.

 ---